-(from left to right) Bill Hay, HHOF Chairman and CEO, Scotty Morrison, former HHOF President, and René Fasel, President of the International Ice Hockey Federation, launch the Tissot World of Hockey Zone.
+(from left to right) Bill Hay, HHOF Chairman and CEO, Scotty Morrison, former HHOF President, and René Fasel, former President of the International Ice Hockey Federation, launch the Tissot World of Hockey Zone.

 Through a significant contribution and alliance agreement with the International Ice Hockey Federation (IIHF), the Hockey Hall of Fame opened the Tissot World of Hockey Zone, a 3,500 square-foot area dedicated to the global game, including World and Olympic competition and profiles on all IIHF Member Countries.